HVali/Manual_Testing_Portfolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

-It will be done by generating periodic reports that reflect the current status of the test.
+Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after 40% of the test cases were executed, on 1st of April 2022:

 ## 1.3 Test Analysis